 Despite being a relatively low-expectation third-rounder, Cirelli quickly put his stamp on the Lightning’s line-up.
 He scored two goals in his NHL debut back in 2018, and made a case for the 2019 Calder Trophy, posting 19 goals and 39 points in 82 games.

 Throughout his sophomore season, he developed into one of the best defensive forwards in the entire NHL.
 While he didn’t get nominated for the 2020 Selke Award, there was a push for him, and he could earn that recognition in the coming years should he continue developing his game.
+After signing a three-year, $14.4 million extension during the 2020 offseason, he looks to be part of the teams’ future for years to come.

 What the Islanders Got From the Lightning

-While the Lightning drafted a defensive star in Cirelli and a potential nightly starter in Stephens, the Islanders didn’t do too bad for themselves in this trade, either.
+While the Lightning drafted a defensive star in Cirelli and a potential nightly starter in Stephens, the Islanders didn’t do too bad for themselves in this trade either.
 With the 28th overall pick, they took undersized but highly-skilled forward Anthony Beauvillier.

 Since his selection, he has done nothing but excel in New York, working his way into a top-six role with the franchise.
 After playing 66 games in the 2016-17 season, he went on to post 21 goals in 2017-18.
+To follow this up, if not for the shortened seasons, he would have comfortable chipped in 20 goals in both 2019-20 and 2020-21, showing that his offensive upside is here to stay.

 Lightning and Islanders Both Won This 2015 Trade

-This draft day trade is a rare example of both sides getting exactly what they wanted.
+This draft-day trade is a rare example of both sides getting exactly what they wanted.
 For the Lightning, they pulled two NHL-caliber forwards out of a deep draft, giving them some young, cost-controlled options.
 While Stephens has yet to make a big impact on the franchise, Cirelli has defied all expectations with how quickly he developed.

 For the Islanders, they drafted a top-end scorer for a team in need of offensive potential.
-20 goal scoring forwards are costly to sign in free agency, after all, so New York took a risk with this trade and went about developing this talent from within.
+20 goal-scoring forwards are costly to sign in free agency, after all, so New York took a risk with this trade and went about developing this talent from within.

 So far, this gamble has worked out, as Beauvilier is playing meaningful postseason minutes while scoring game-winning goals for the Islanders.